 Welcome to the Home Page of the League of Women Voters of Shaker Heights.
 You may join the League or renew your membership by mail or online using a credit card.
 Just click the “Join” link at the top of this page.

-A new League committee, “Engage Shaker,” co-chaired by Judy Stenta and Carol Lowenthal has begun meeting.
-Committee members are Julianna Senturia, Tania Manesse and Colette Hart, and your co-presidents Holly Wang and Susan Troia.
+A new League committee, “Engage Shaker,” co-chaired by Judy Stenta and Carol Lowenthal, has begun meeting.
+Committee members are Julianna Senturia, Tania Menesse and Colette Hart, and your co-presidents Holly Wang and Susan Troia.
 This group is working on forming a leadership training class for potential future city leaders.
 Watch for additional information!

 All candidates for City Council and the Board of Education were sent pertinent questions, and their answers were printed in the LWV Voters Guide and mailed to every household in Shaker.